SimonLi12342/friendly-invention/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
 We can make schedules about the process of the whole tasks and distribute them evenly.
+If anyone has trouble with a task it is their responsibility to talk to the team.

-## How will we will track progress (and follow-up) on completion of tasks
+## How will we track progress (and follow-up) on completion of tasks
+After assigning tasks, we will make it clear when each task is expected to be done.
+We will check-in at the halfway point between assignment and due date in order to make sure everyone is still on track.

-## How will will communicate difficulties with a task assigned to us
+## How will you communicate difficulties with a task assigned to us
 Trivial ones can be discussed on GroupMe.
 Group meetings can be scheduled for tougher ones.
-Use lab hours and office hours if we cannot solve the problem ourselves.
+We will use lab hours and office hours if we cannot solve the problem ourselves.

 ## How we will back up each other to ensure that deadlines are not missed